codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions.md

 :::

-## How often to transactions
+## How often to push transactions

-Bank transactions must always be sent to QBO in chronological order.
+QBO requires that bank transactions are sent from Codat in chronological order.
 Therefore, we recommend you post seven days of historic transactions on the initial push.
 For subsequent pushes, we recommend you post daily transaction data, which will be sent to QBO on a daily schedule.

 ## Push bank transactions to QuickBooks Online

 Make the following requests to the Codat API.
 All push requests are asynchronous.

-1. Push bank transactions from an SMB user's connected bank account using the <a className="external" href="/accounting-api#/operations/post-bank-transactions" target="_blank">Create bank transactions</a> endpoint.
+1. Push bank transactions from an SMB user's connected bank account using the [Create bank transactions](/accounting-api#/operations/create-bank-transactions) endpoint.
 Note that:

    - You can only push bank transactions from one connected account at a time.
    - Bank transactions must be pushed in chronological order.